coderick14/ACedIt/README.md

 ```
 acedit -s codeforces -c 86 -p D -f
 ```
-+ Test your code against sample cases (when following the recommended directory structure)
++ Test your code (when default-site and default-contest is set and filename is same as problem_code)
 ```
 acedit --run D.cpp
 ```
 ```
 acedit --run CHEFFA.py
 ```
+**Since your filename is same as problem code, there's no need for the `-p` flag.**
-+ Test your code against sample cases (from any other directory)
++ Test your code (specifying contest and problem codes explicitly)
 ```
 acedit --run solve.cpp -c 835 -p D
 ```